 Earthquake faults and flood plains are of interest to home buyers throughout the Golden State and to their lenders, too.
 Part of the home sale and home buying process is to provide information on these risk factors so that consumers (and their lenders) can make an informed decision.

 Natural Hazard Reports are included in the disclosures when homes are bought and sold here in Silicon Valley.
 Those reports will indicate whether or not the property is located in areas with known natural hazards, including

 - Flood Plains (100 and 500 year floods from heavy rainfall)

 - Earthquake Fault Zones

-For sellers, this is important to know too.
-If your home apperas to be in a liquifaction area or flood plain, you need to know that the public may be eliminating your home for that reason.
-If that is bad info, you need to get the word out so that buyers dont write off your home or worry about it when there may not be a concern.
+For sellers, it is crucial to understand any local hazards.
+If your home appears to be in a liquefaction area or flood plain, you need to know that the public may be eliminating your home for that reason.
+If that is bad info, you need to get the word out so that buyers don’t write off your home or worry about it when there may not be a concern.
 Or if your home is in a flood plain or fault zone, you need to realize it so that you get your home marketed appropriately, understanding that this could be impacting your market value.

 The tool I miss most for my clients is the Barclay’s Locaide, which is almost impossible to find now.

 Many of us Realtors used to utilize it pre-GPS to find our way to homes and neighborhoods, but also to know which zip code it was in, which school district, which MLS area, and of course which natural hazard zones, if any.
 On any given page, it shows all of the natural hazard zones except for liquefaction, which is shown on a county wife map at the front of the book.
 The front of the book also had county view pages showing the county and state mapped earthquake fault zones, unstable soils areas, etc.